Home

 Understanding one’s ancient ancestry is rarely the primary reason for DNA testing.
 Most of us test our DNA with more immediate goals in mind.
 Like confirming a close relationship.
 Or extending a family tree.

-While I must share a common ancestor with each of these genetic cousins, most of those common ancestors lived hundreds or thousands of years ago.
+While I must share a common ancestor with each of these genetic cousins, most of those common ancestors lived many hundreds or even thousands of years ago.

-Geneticists and anthropologists use these same DNA markers to understand the origins of modern humans and trace their migrations.
-That means we can use our test results to find our personal ancient ancestry.
-And by adding our data to certain specific studies, we can help improve their accuracy.
+Geneticists and anthropologists use DNA markers to understand the origins of modern humans and trace their migrations.
+By determining our haplogroups though readily available home DNA tests, we can discover our personal ancient ancestry.

 The mtDNA that we all inherit from our mothers is particularly useful for discovering our ancient ancestry.
 It lets scientists identify and trace separate genetic lines within human populations.
 Furthermore, the mutation rate acts as an evolutionary clock over these long time periods.